NEET Exam > NEET Notes > Chemistry Class 11 > NCERT Exemplar: Hydrocarbons

 Solution:

-Fluorine is highly electronegative element.
-Electronegativity of halogens decreases down the group.
-As the electronegativity of halogens decreases, reactivity with alkanes, decreases.
-Therefore, F2 reacts vigorously and I2 reacts too slow.
+Fluorine is a highly electronegative element.
+The electronegativity of halogens decreases down the group.
+As the electronegativity of halogens decreases, reactivity with alkanes decreases.
+Therefore, F2 reacts vigorously and I2 reacts too slowly.

 Q.3.
 The increasing order of reduction of alkyl halides with zinc and dilute HCl is